genesys/bold360-mobile-docs-ios/GettingStartedIOS.md

-> This article will help you get started with the development of bold360ai's SDK for iOS.
+# Getting Started with iOS Devices

 ## System Requirements

+This article will help you get started with the development of bold360ai's SDK for iOS.

 * [iOS 9 and above](https://developer.apple.com/library/content/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html#//apple_ref/doc/uid/TP40016198-SW1)
 * Automatic Reference Counting (ARC) is required in your project.